Gpooja13/Blockchain-based-Document-Verification-App-DocCheck/README.md

 # DocCheck

 DocCheck is a decentralized application (DApp) for secure document validation and verification, utilizing blockchain technology to prevent fraud.
-Built using smart contracts, DocChain allows users to upload, view, and verify various documents like certificates and degrees with enhanced transparency and security.
+Built using smart contracts, DocCheck allows users to upload, view, and verify various documents like certificates and degrees with enhanced transparency and security.

+DocCheck ensures transparency and prevents fraud by providing a tamper-proof record for every document.
+Each document uploaded is immutably recorded on the blockchain, allowing for reliable verification and traceability.
+Whether you're a student, professional, or organization, DocCheck safeguards the authenticity and integrity of your documents, offering a seamless solution for secure document storage and verification.
+Powered by smart contracts, DocCheck guarantees that your documents remain protected and fraud-proof throughout their lifecycle.
+Experience the future of document management with blockchain-powered verification.
+Join us in redefining trust with DocCheck!

 ## Table of Contents
 - [Features](#features)